 - Some US hosts may live in states that require them to collect taxes.
 If a host is going to charge for tax, they must mention that cost in their vehicle listing.
 They must also confirm it with you once you’ve submitted your trip request.

-Turo displays the Trip Price and related costs differently from region to region.
-It’s shown in Canadian dollars (CA$) for trips in Canada.
+*We display the Trip Price and related costs in Canadian dollars (CAD) for trips in Canada.
 It’s shown in pounds (£) for trips in the UK.
 It’s shown in US dollars (US$) for trips in the US and everywhere else.